TheStormex/cart263/project2/README.txt

 the background starts as light blue, with each bad choice, black with red lightning sprite or static gets spawned in at random locations with a random size (within limits).
 They are drawn before the objects so not overlap the objects

+All images are found online to allow non commercial reuse.